jam01/SRS-Template/template.md

 - Consider organizing into subcategories for clarity: Safety (harmful external outcomes), Confidentiality (disclose data to unauthorized parties), Privacy (private data disclosed without consent), Integrity (data modified without authorization), and Availability (authorized data or resources made available when requested).

 📝 Note:
-Put security controls and cryptographic requirements here (3.3.2).
-Place external regulatory obligations and audit rules in 3.4 and cross-reference the concrete controls here.
+Place all technical and operational security controls here (3.3.2).
+Use 3.4 for regulatory or contractual obligations and audit evidence, 3.1 for interface-level validation and secure communication protocols, and 3.6 for AI/ML-specific runtime protections and data governance requirements, while cross-referencing concrete controls in this section.

 #### 3.3.3 Reliability
 💬 _Ability to consistently perform as specified._

 ➥ Specify reliability metrics and techniques (e.g., MTBF, error budgets, retry/backoff, idempotency, redundancy).
 Define conditions under which reliability is assessed and any failover behaviors.
+Define graceful degradation (e.g., fallback components, cached results, AI/ML deterministic heuristics), timeout/abstain policies, and rollback to previous versions.

 💡 Tips:
 - Include durability requirements for stored data where relevant.